 The outer core of the Earth is similar to a very hot ball of metals, whose temperature is around 4000 oF to 90000F.
 It is so hot that the metals inside are all liquid.
 The outer core is around 1800 miles under the crust and is approximately 1400 miles thick.
 It is composed of metals such as iron and nickel.
 The outer core surrounds the inner core.

-The inner core has pressures and temperatures so high that the metals are squeezed together and not able to move like a liquid, but are forced to vibrate instead of solid.
+The inner core has pressures and temperatures so high that the metals are squeezed together and not able to move like a liquid but are forced to vibrate instead of solid.

 The mantle is located directly under the Sima.
 The mantle consists of very hot and dense rock.
 This layer of rock flows like asphalt under heavy weight.
 This flow is because of the greatest temperature differences from the bottom to the top of the mantle.
-The reason behind the plates of the Earth move is the movement of the mantle.
+The reason behind the plates of the Earth moving is the movement of the mantle.
 Its temperature varies between 1600 oF at the upper part to 4000 oF near the bottom.

 The crust is the outer layer where we live.
 The thickness is around 0-60 km.
 It’s a solid rock layer divided into two types:

 The crust is the most widely studied and understood.
 The mantle is hotter and capable of flowing.
 The outer and inner core is much hotter with great pressures that you can squeeze into a ball smaller than marble if you are able to go to the centre of the Earth.

 Name the different layers of the Earth.